Otakar Slavík: Life

 Otakar Slavík was born into a tailor's family in Hrochův Týnec.
 He spent his childhood there and graduated from the Stadtschule.
 After the war he apprenticed for one year in a porcelain factory in Klášterec nad Ohří and then moved to the ceramics school in Bechyně (1946-1948).
-From 1948-1952 he studied sculpture at the Secondary Industrial School of Stone and Sculpture in Hořice.
+From 1948 to 1952 he studied sculpture at the Secondary Industrial School of Stone and Sculpture in Hořice.
 After graduation (1952) he was not accepted to the Academy of Fine Arts in Prague and therefore began to study art at the Faculty of Education of Comenius University in Bratislava (prof. Eugen Nevan).
 From there, he transferred in 1953 to the Faculty of Education at Charles University for the newly opened professorship of painting and drawing for secondary schools (prof. Karel Lidický, Martin Salcman).

 Martin Salcman, who had studied with Jan Preisler and was friends with František Kupka, introduced the sculptor Slavík to painting and influenced his work for life with his method of teaching, by emphasis on considering the relationships between visual elements and by pointing out the relative validity of their values.
 As a teacher, he made a significant impact on completely different painters - his assistant Zdeněk Sýkora, Karel Malich, Vladislav Mirvald, Dalibor Chatrný and Otakar Slavík.
 Saltzman's pupils, each in their own original way, developed his method of painting.
 Since the school was outside the centre of communist party interest and control, Professor Salcman and his assistants Zdeněk Sýkora and Kamil Linhart could inform the students about contemporary world art.

 After graduating in 1958, although he was still receiving a scholarship from the Fine Arts Fund for several years, Otakar Slavík decided to make a living by manual labour in order to do without the inevitable artistic compromises with the regime.
 For five years he worked as a stagehand at the National Theatre.
 After his dismissal from the theatre, he was employed in a prefabrication plant, as a wagon unloader, a mover and in other physically demanding professions.
 From the time of his studies, he was friendly especially with Zdeněk Sýkora, the circle around Václav Bartovský and Václav Boštík, but despite his lively nature, he remained isolated both privately and in his work.
 Classical music concerts played an important role in his life.

 His first solo exhibition was in 1964 in the Small Gallery of the Park of Culture.
 Since the exhibition at Mánes Gallery in 1966, he became the subject of professional interest in connection with the emerging New Figuration.
 In the second half of the 1960s, he established himself as a painter and draughtsman, in 1967 he acquired his own studio and from 1968 he was able to devote himself exclusively to his painting.
 He was represented at numerous exhibitions in Czechoslovakia and abroad.
 In 1968, he participated as a guest in the exhibitions of the Křižovatka group, organized by Jiří Padrta under the title New sensitivity.